-The prescription, administration, and the use of pharmaceuticals can be better understood, interpreted, evaluated, and improved with the use of DUR programs, which are essential to manage health care systems..
+The prescription, administration, and use of pharmaceuticals can be better understood, interpreted, evaluated, and improved with the use of DUR programs, which are essential to manage health care systems..
 Because of their knowledge in the field of pharmaceutical therapy management, chemists are essential to this procedure.
 The managed care pharmacist can use DUR to find patterns in patient prescribing, whether it is based on drug-specific criteria or disease-state criteria like high blood pressure, diabetes, or asthma.
 Subsequently, chemists could work with prescribers and other members of the healthcare team to improve drug therapy.[2]

-It gives the doctors insightful input regarding the prescription rationality by analyzing the results of various intervention type offered to enhance rationality in drugs use.
-It also evaluates the intervention influences drug use in the population.
-Drugs use research can be conducted using a variety of technique that are qualitative or quantitative.
-The comprehension of numerous facets, diverse design and who criteria for carrying out drug uses research is highlighted in this study.[3]
+It gives the doctors insightful input regarding the prescription rationality by analysing the results of various intervention types offered to enhance rationality in drug use.
+It also evaluates the intervention's influence on drug use in the population.
+Drug use research can be conducted using a variety of techniques that are qualitative or quantitative.
+The comprehension of numerous facets, diverse design and who criteria for carrying out drug use research is highlighted in this study.[3]

-Steps involve in conducting Drug Evaluation-
+Steps involved in conducting Drug Evaluation-

 • Identify/determine optimal use